 It’s an understandable question, given that the news offers conflicting information.
-On one hand, you have celebs like George Clooney and Drew Barrymore who frequent Los Cabos.
+On the one hand, you have celebs like George Clooney and Drew Barrymore, who frequent Los Cabos.
 And on the flip side, stories about violence from cartels fighting for drug trafficking control abound.

 So, is Los Cabos dangerous, and should you reconsider travel?